Virginia names Clemson's Tony Elliott as next football coach

 AP Sports Writer

+Virginia didn’t have to extend its search for a new football coach beyond the Atlantic Coast Conference as the Cavaliers announced Friday they had tabbed longtime Clemson offensive coordinator Tony Elliott to fill their vacancy.

-Cavaliers athletic director Carla Williams announced the move Friday, no details of Elliott’s contract was released.
-Virginia will introduce the longtime Clemson offensive at a news conference next week.
+Cavaliers athletic director Carla Williams announced Virginia was hiring Elliott, who will be introduced at a news conference next week.
+No details of his contract were released though Elliott earned about $2 million a year at Clemson.

+“Coach Elliott is a winner, in every sense of the word.
+He is known for his character, humility, work ethic, skill set and passion for education,” Williams said in a release.
+“Coach Elliott is an exceptional leader of young men and he is highly regarded across college football as a talented teacher and coach.
+He is an outstanding recruiter who has been responsible for recruiting, signing and developing scholar-athletes while competing for and winning championships.”

+Elliott will replace Bronco Mendenhall, who stunned the school on Dec.
+2 by announcing he is stepping down after Virginia’s bowl game.
+In six seasons, Mendenhall has led the Cavaliers to four bowl games — they opted out after last season — and their first ACC championship berth in 2019.
+Virginia lost 62-17 in that matchup against Elliott and eventual national champion Clemson.

 A recipient of the prestigious Frank Broyles Award as the top assistant coach in college football in 2017, Elliott oversaw an offense led by future No. 1 overall NFL draft choice Trevor Lawrence at quarterback and All-American tailback Travis Etienne.